 This is taken from the best 8 grades and must include English and Maths.

 In addition to study A-Levels you must meet the specific subjects own GCSE requirement.

 Both the general and specific requirements must be met.

 What you can expect from the LPGS Co-Educational Sixth Form

 - A large Sixth Form community within the school

-- A wide range of courses: A-Level, BTEC Level 3 as well as a range of enrichment opportunities.
+- A wide range of courses: A-Level and Vocational Level 3 as well as a range of enrichment opportunities

 - A pleasant learning environment with a dedicated Sixth Form base and excellent Library and ICT facilities

 - A balance of supervised and individual study time

 - A structured tutorial programme including regular academic monitoring and target setting by tutors and senior staff